 Here is perhaps the most elegant choir rendition of "On Christmas Night" that you will hear on Youtube; David Willcocks' arrangement of the Sussex Carol, sung by the Choir of King's College.
 Most lovely:

-Though I have set this song mostly in 2 parts, the "alto" or Part II splits off, briefly making 3 voices in the first two lines.
+Though I have set this vocal arrangement mostly in 2 parts, the "alto" or Part II splits off, briefly making 3 voices in the first two lines.
 If you don't have three singers or instrumentalists, then choose one of the alto parts and don't worry about the missing voice.

 The following recording of Sussex Carol is by Brian Dunning, Jeff Johnson, and John Fitzpatrick from A Windham Hill Christmas: